jonnyhoeven/justme.dev/projects/gitops-workshop.md

 [Reference](https://k3d.io/v5.3.0/usage/commands/k3d_cluster_create/)

 We'll be creating 1 server and 2 agents for our cluster.
-Normally for high availability you'll want to have at least 2 control planes, with 2 agents/workers.
+Normally for high availability you'll want to have at least 2 control planes, with 2 agents/workers _each_.
 For this example we'll keep it simple.

 We'll name this cluster `workshop`.